Chart Color Schemes

 Throsby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Throsby's population is among the most culturally diverse in Australia, with 51.1% born overseas and 61.2% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 28.2%.
-Hinduism is significantly overrepresented at 19.0%, compared to the Australian Capital Territory average of 4.8%.
+Throsby's population is culturally diverse, with 51.1% born overseas and 61.2% speaking a language other than English at home.
+Christianity is the dominant religion at 28.2%.
+Hinduism stands out at 19.0%, significantly higher than the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity